well-typed/grapesy/docs/internals.md

 # Internals

-This document will eventually provide a high-level overview of the iternals of the library.
+This document will eventually provide a high-level overview of the internals of the library.

 ## Relevant specifications